davidmegginson/diterator/README.md

 ## Usage

-The _diterator.iterator.Iterator_ class creates a stream of IATI activities from D-Portal matching the query parameters you provide:
+The _diterator.iterator.Iterator_ class (also available from the package root) creates a stream of IATI activities from D-Portal matching the query parameters you provide:

 ```
-import diterator.iterator
+from diterator import Iterator

-activities = diterator.iterator.Iterator({
+activities = Iterator({
     "country_code": "ye",
 })